awslabs/mountpoint-s3-csi-driver/docs/UPGRADING.md

 ## FAQ

 ### How can I upgrade to v2 from v1?

+After making necessary changes for the breaking changes described in the [changes](#changes) section, you can follow regular [Installing Mountpoint for Amazon S3 CSI Driver](INSTALL.md) guidance to install the CSI Driver v2 with a method of your choosing.

+We recommend [configuring `nodeSelector` for the controller component](INSTALL.md#configuring-nodeSelector-for-the-controller-component) starting with v2.

 - Do I need to uninstall Mountpoint CSI Driver v1?
   - No, just upgrading Mountpoint CSI Driver to v2 should be enough.
 The new workloads created after the upgrade will use the new mechanism.